Technical Guide

 - Normalize tickers, periods, and line-item names.

-Scraping HTML-Based Financial Tables
+Scraping HTML Tables

 import requests